Small is Beautiful - Balcony Gardening

 Creating a beautiful outdoor space on a balcony can bring a lot of pleasure to you and your visitors for minimum effort.
 Balcony gardening offers the joy of plants but without the work that usually goes with a garden – you shouldn’t have to do much weeding for a start, you won’t get slugs, and there’s no lawn to worry about!

-McCarthy & Stone properties provide a mix of balconies and patios which homeowners can turn into a mini green haven of peace and tranquillity, a place to sit and feel the sun on your face, enjoy tea and cake or a glass of wine, or even dine alfresco if you have enough space.
+McCarthy Stone properties provide a mix of balconies and patios which residents can turn into a mini green haven of peace and tranquillity, a place to sit and feel the sun on your face, enjoy tea and cake or a glass of wine, or even dine alfresco if you have enough space.

 ‘If you want a balcony garden that looks good all year, the key is to choose plants that suit the conditions,’ says Isabelle Palmer, city garden designer and founder of thebalconygardener.com.